 Mode of Payment

 One of the primary factors when it comes to purchasing Bitcoins online is what mode of payment the platforms support.
 Do they allow buying Bitcoins with Paypal or/and buying Bitcoins with Debit Card / Credit Card?
+Can you buy Bitcoins with cash?

 This also affects the fee structure, there might occur a fee difference based on which payment method you’re going with.
 Generally Paypal is the cheapest, Credit cards have a slightly higher fee, and the same goes for cash transactions.